How to Prevent a Stockout on Your Online Channels

-It takes time and money to bring consumers to your website, so when it’s time for them to make a purchase, you don’t want the product they’re after to be out of stock.
+It takes time and money to bring consumers to your website, so when it’s time for them to make a purchase, you don’t want there to be a stockout for the product they’re after.

 With eCommerce becoming increasingly competitive, online stores in particular need to take action to reduce stockouts.
 Competitor sites and listings are just a few clicks away so shoppers won’t hesitate to take their business elsewhere.